dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 <a name="rollback-migrations"></a>
 ## OMG ROLL IT BACK

+Before you roll back, you should consider if there's a safer way to continue forward and fix the bug.
+I have never needed to roll back the database

-The app can rollback with `bin/my_app eval 'MyApp.Release.rollback(MyApp.Repo, 20210709121212)'`
+If necessary, the app can rollback with `bin/my_app eval 'MyApp.Release.rollback(MyApp.Repo, 20210709121212)'`

 ---